Manykeystrikes/Command_Lines/WireSharkCommandLines/CLI WireShark/CLI Command Lines.md

 The expert info view helps analysts to view the automatic comments provided by Wireshark.
 If you are unfamiliar with the "Wireshark Expert Info", visit task 4 in the Wireshark: The Basics room of the Wireshark module.
 Use the -z expert -q parameters to view the expert information.
             tshark -r demo.pcapng -z expert -q

+            Advanced Filtering Options | Contains, Matches and Extract Fields

+Accomplishing in-depth packet analysis sometimes ends up with a special filtering requirement that cannot be covered with default filters.
+TShark supports Wireshark's "contains" and "matches" operators, which are the key to the advanced filtering options.
+You can visit the Wireshark: Packet Operations room (Task 6) if you are unfamiliar with these filters.

+A quick recap from the Wireshark: Packet Operations room:

+Filter	                    Details
+Contains            Search a value inside packets.
+                    Case sensitive.
+                    Similar to Wireshark's "find" option.

+Matches	            Search a pattern inside packets.
+                    Supports regex.
+                    Case insensitive.
+                    Complex queries have a margin of error.

+Note: The "contains" and "matches" operators cannot be used with fields consisting of "integer" values.
+Tip: Using HEX and regex values instead of ASCII always has a better chance of a match.

+                    Extract Fields

+This option helps analysts to extract specific parts of data from the packets.
+In this way, analysts have the opportunity to collect and correlate various fields from the packets.
+It also helps analysts manage the query output on the terminal.
+The query structure is explained in the table given below.

+Main Filter	        Target Field	        Show Field Name -T fields	        -e <field name>	                -E header=y

+Note: You need to use the -e parameter for each field you want to display.

+You can filter any field by using the field names as shown below.

+ tshark -r demo.pcapng -T fields -e ip.src -e ip.dst -E header=y -c 5

+                    Filter: "contains"

+Filter              contains

+Type	            Comparison operator
+Description	        Search a value inside packets.
+It is case-sensitive and provides similar
+                    functionality to the  "Find" option by focusing on a specific field.Example	Find all "Apache" servers.
+Workflow	        List all HTTP packets where the "server" field contains the "<identifier to search>" keyword.
+Usage               http.server contains "Apache"

+                tshark -r demo.pcapng -Y 'http.server contains "Apache"'

+                    Filter: "matches"

+Filter                  Matches

+Type	                Comparison operator
+Description	            Search a pattern of a regular expression.
+It is case-insensitive,
+                        and complex queries have a margin of error.
+Example	                Find all .php and .html pages.
+Workflow	            List all HTTP packets where the "request method" field
+                        matches the keywords "GET" or "POST".
+Usage                   http.request.method matches "(GET|POST)"

+tshark -r demo.pcapng -Y 'http.request.method matches "(GET|POST)"' -T fields -e frame.time